A problem of Erdos and Sos on 3-graphs: Proof of thm:main

 Instead of applying the claim directly to $\f_C$, we first construct from $\lt(H_n\rt)_{n\in \nat}$ a new sequence $\lt(H'_n\rt)_{n\in \nat}$ such that $\l\lt(\lt(H'_n\rt)_{n\in \nat}\rt) = 1/4$.
 This is done simply by a \emph{random sparsification} of $\lt(H_n\rt)_{n\in \nat}$, i.e., removing each edge of each $H_n$ at random with the appropriately chosen probability. \begin{obs} Let $\lt(H_n\rt)_{n\in \nat}$ be a sequence of $3$-uniform $K_4^-$-free hypergraphs with $d := \l\lt(\lt(H_n\rt)_{n\in \nat}\rt) > 1/4$.
 Furthermore, for every $n\in\nat$, let $H'_n$ be a random subhypergraph of $H_n$ obtained by removing every hyperedge of $H_n$ independently with probability $1-\frac{1}{4d}$.
 Then

 \end{obs}

 Let $\lt(H'_n\rt)_{n\in \nat}$ be the sequence of hypergraphs obtained from $\lt(H_n\rt)_{n\in \nat}$.
 Let $\f'_C$ be its limit (the sequence $\lt(H'_n\rt)_{n\in \nat}$ must be convergent). \lemref{lem:kappas} implies that $\f'_C$ satisfies both~\eqref{eq:k1} and~\eqref{eq:k2}.
-Hence, by \corref{cor:sdp}, $\f'_C(B)=0$.
-This implies that the \emph{non-induced} density of the butterfly, i.e., any non-negative combination of the elements of $\cF_5$ containing the butterfly, is equal to zero in $\f_C$.
+Hence, by \corref{cor:sdp}, the induced density of $B$ in $\phi'_C$ is equal to zero.
+But this implies that $\phi_C(F)=0$ for any $F \in \cF$ that contains $B$ as a non-induced subgraph.
+This holds because otherwise there would be some $F\in \cF$ that contains a non-induced copy of $B$ and $\phi_C(F) > 0$.
+However, a positive proportion of the induced copies of $F$ from $\phi_C$ will be then turned, by a random sparsification, to induced copies of $B$ in $\phi'_C$.
+We conclude that the \emph{non-induced} density of the butterfly $3$-graph $B$ in $\phi_C$ is equal to zero.
+In particular, any non-negative combination of the elements of $\cF_5$ that contain the butterfly as a non-induced subgraph must be zero in $\phi_C$.

 We are now ready to derive that the edge density of $\f_C$ is zero.
 Let $\r \in \cF_3$ be the hypergraph on three (unlabelled) vertices that span an edge.
 Let $\r_1 \in \cF_3^1$ be the flag corresponding to $\rho$ with exactly one vertex labelled.